NYC requiring vaccine for cops, firefighters, city workers | Health

 New York City will require police officers, firefighters and other municipal workers to be vaccinated against COVID-19 or be placed on unpaid leave, Mayor Bill de Blasio said Wednesday, giving an ultimatum to public employees who've refused and ensuring a fight with some of the unions representing them.

-The mandate affecting the nation's largest police department and more than 100,000 other Big Apple workers — including trash haulers and building inspectors — carries a November 1 deadline for getting the first vaccine dose, de Blasio announced.
+The mandate affecting the nation's largest police department and more than 100,000 other Big Apple workers — including trash haulers and building inspectors — carries a Nov.
+1 deadline for getting the first vaccine dose, de Blasio announced.
 Jailers on Rikers Island, where the city has been grappling with staffing shortages creating unsafe conditions, will be subject to the mandate on Dec.
-1. Of the workers affected by the new mandate, 71 per cent have already received at least one dose of the vaccine, according to the city.
+1. Of the workers affected by the new mandate, 71% have already received at least one dose of the vaccine, according to the city.

 His announcement came amid new uproar over NYPD officers defying even simple measures, like wearing face masks.
 On Monday, two police officers were seen on video shoving a man out of a Manhattan subway station when he confronted them for flouting rules requiring they wear masks.

 The NYPD's vaccination rate has lagged behind the rest of the city, with some officers flat out refusing to get the shots.
-Unions representing officers, contending that getting the vaccine is a personal medical decision, have suggested they'll take legal action to fight a mandate.
+Unions representing officers, contending that getting the vaccine is a personal medical decision, said Wednesday they would sue over the mandate.

-About 69 per cent of the NYPD's workforce is vaccinated, compared with 77.4 per cent of adult New Yorkers who have been fully vaccinated.
+“From the beginning of the de Blasio administrations haphazard vaccine rollout, we have fought to make the vaccine available to every member who chooses it, while also protecting their right to make that personal medical decision in consultation with their own doctor,” Pat Lynch, president of the Police Benevolent Association, the city's largest police union, said in a statement, ''Now that the city has moved to unilaterally impose a mandate, we will proceed with legal action to protect our members' rights.”
+Paul DiGiacomo, the president of the Detectives' Endowment Association, said: “Our union will fight just as hard as we did to ensure members could get the vaccine as we will to ensure they're not mandated to do it.
+The rights of every detective are our top priority.''
+About 69% of the NYPD's workforce is vaccinated, compared with 77.4% of adult New Yorkers who have been fully vaccinated.
 The NYPD has about 34,500 uniformed personnel and about 17,700 people in non-uniformed support positions.

 More than 60 NYPD employees have died of COVID-19, including five patrol officers, eight detectives and the former chief of transportation.
 The fire department, whose EMTs and paramedics were working around the clock in the early days of the pandemic, lost 16 workers to the virus.